Contrast-Security-OSS/docs/content/installation/net/install/NetInstallation.md

 These additional settings allow you to pre-populate your [configuration](installation-netconfig.html) with commonly changed settings.

-> **Example:** To disable automatic updates of Contrast .NET agent, update the *ini* file, add `AutoUpdateEnabled=false` on a new line, and then continue the installation as normal.
+> **Example:** To disable automatic updates of the .NET agent, update the *ini* file, add `AutoUpdateEnabled=false` on a new line, and then continue the installation as normal.

 | Parameter                | Description                              | Version |